 Emotional Freedom Technique (EFT)

-Emotional Freedom Technique (EFT) is commonly referred to as psychological acupressure.
-The therapy aims to release emotional blockages within the body's energy system.
+Emotional Freedom Technique (EFT) or 'tapping therapy' is often referred to as psychological acupressure.

 Emotional Freedom Technique incorporates theories from holistic therapies such as acupressure, energy medicine and neuro-linguistic programming.